yating-gao/MM-DCDR/README.md

 # multi-radar-dataset

-Multi-radar dataset is an open-source mmWave human activity dataset collected from various domains (i.e. radar kinds, environments and users), and it can be used to Investigate the influence of device configurations and data representation on mmWave radar.
+Multi-radar dataset is an open-source mmWave human activity dataset collected from various domains (i.e. radar kinds, environments and users), and it can be used to investigate the influence of device configurations and data representation on mmWave radar.
 Following we introduce the composition and implementation details of this dataset.

 # Dataset Introduction